drsaho/readMEgenerator/README.md

 contribute any guidelines

 ## Tests
-test with jest
+test using jest

 ## Questions
 For any questions, please contact me with the information below:

 GitHub: [drsaho](https://github.com/drsaho)

-Email: drsaho2
+Email: drsaho2@yahoo.com